Rebel Heart: Release, leaks, and artwork

 The cover art, featuring Madonna's face inter-crossed with black wires, became popular on social media resulting in numerous memes being created on Instagram, Tumblr and Twitter.
 Fans wound black wires across their faces imitating the cover, and created memes using the images of celebrities, including Britney Spears, Michael Jackson, Jim Carrey, and Marlon Brando.
 Madonna forwarded many of the images to her social media accounts.
 However, three of the images—those of Martin Luther King Jr., Nelson Mandela and Bob Marley with the same wires around their faces—were heavily criticized for being "disrespectful and racist".
-The singer explained the photos the next day, saying that she was flattered by the comparison to the three and characterized herself as a "freedom fighter".
+The singer explained the photos the next day, saying that she was flattered by the comparison to the three and characterised herself as a "freedom fighter".
 Rebel Heart became the singer's fourth studio album to bear the Parental Advisory label after Erotica (1992), American Life (2003) and MDNA, due to the profanity and sexual references in tracks such as "Holy Water".
-In 2022, Madonna named Rebel Heart the "most stressful" album she's ever done due to its multiple collaborators.

 Promotion

 Live appearances

 Madonna confirmed her appearance at the 57th Annual Grammy Awards on February 8, 2015; Oseary clarified she would also sing during the ceremony.
 The singer performed "Living for Love" wearing a one-piece, matador red outfit, surrounded by male dancers dressed as minotaurs similar to the song's music video.
 Forbes reported that Madonna's performance was the most-watched moment of the night.
 Her choice to sing live without Auto-Tune during the choreographed performance was widely praised.
 She also performed the song at the 2015 Brit Awards, on February 25, 2015.
 However, in the early stages of the performance, a wardrobe malfunction caused her to be pulled down a flight of stairs that made up part of the stage.
 She later took to Instagram to confirm she was well, posting: "Thanks for the good wishes!
-I'm fine."
+I'm fine".
 It was later revealed that her cape was tied too tightly.
 When her dancers attempted to remove it from her neck, this caused her to crash to the floor, leaving the audience in shock.
 After several seconds, she continued her performance as planned.